 Changelly Hits 10 Million Users And Celebrates 10-Year Anniversary With Partners

+Changelly , a leading instant cryptocurrency exchange, is celebrating its 10th anniversary and announcing a major milestone: over 10 million users worldwide now trust the platform for seamless crypto swaps and fiat on-/off-ramps.

+Over the past decade, Changelly has grown significantly and steadily in the turbulent crypto market: now, the platform supports over 1,000 coins across 185 blockchains , maintaining consistent security and reliability.
+Through its aggregator service, Changelly works with 15+ tier-1 providers to deliver competitive fiat on-/off-ramp deals.
+The company's network of 600+ global partners reflects in the cryptocurrency exchange market.

-To celebrate this achievement-and the company's anniversary-Changelly is launching a special in-app campaign: the "Wheel of Fortune" prize giveaway , with a total prize pool worth $100,000.
+To celebrate this achievement-and the company's anniversary-Changelly is launching a special in-app campaign: , with a total prize pool worth $100,000.
 Running from April 22 to May 6, 2025, the promotion gives users a chance to win high-value prizes from Changelly and its partners Tangem, Trezor, and Zengo, including the latest iPhone 16 Pro Max, hardware wallets, premium subscriptions, bonus credits, and more.

 Industry Leaders Congratulate Changelly and Its Users

-To make this celebration truly special, Changelly has teamed up with its partners and the most trusted names in the crypto industry-Trezor , Zengo , and Tangem -to provide its 10 million users with secure and user-friendly products and support.
+To make this celebration truly special, Changelly has teamed up with its partners and the most trusted names in the crypto industry- and support.

-"At Tangem, our mission is to build the most secure and intuitive hardware wallet-one that empowers everyone, everywhere, to access and use crypto safely in their daily lives.
-We believe security should never come at the cost of simplicity, and usability should never compromise safety.
-That's why we're excited to partner with Changelly for their 10-year anniversary campaign-joining forces to make crypto more secure, accessible, and user-friendly for everyone," - Darya Karpukova, Chief Commercial Officer at Tangem .

-"Zengo Wallet is rewriting the rules of self-custody: No seed phrases, no compromises.
-We're thrilled to team up with Changelly to bring secure, user-first crypto access to millions, and are delighted to congratulate them on their 10-year milestone as industry leaders for seamless swaps!" - Elad Bleistein, Chief Marketing Officer at Zengo .

-Lucky winners can get free access to Zengo Wallet's premium service for 3 months with next-gen security features and special deals, including Legacy Transfer (crypto inheritance), Biometric Theft Protection, Bitcoin Vaults, up to 50% off crypto purchase fees, and more.
+Lucky winners can get free access to with next-gen security features and special deals, including Legacy Transfer (crypto inheritance), Biometric Theft Protection, Bitcoin Vaults, up to 50% off crypto purchase fees, and more.

-The Trezor Safe 3 hardware wallets are also available for the participants of the giveaway and feature a Secure Element (EAL6+) and a device-entry passphrase for enhanced protection of digital assets.
-The device includes a 0.96" monochromatic OLED screen and supports comprehensive coin management through the Trezor Suite application.
+The are also available for the participants of the giveaway and feature a Secure Element (EAL6+) and a device-entry passphrase for enhanced protection of digital assets.
+The device includes a 0.96′′ monochromatic OLED screen and supports comprehensive coin management through the Trezor Suite application.

 Anniversary Giveaway Features Premium Prizes from Leading Crypto Security Brands